Weight two compactly supported cohomology of moduli spaces of curves: A zig-zag of quasi-isomorphisms of graph complexes

 The differential $\delta_{res}$ applies this formula to the $E_{ij}$-decoration at the special vertex, with a conventional sign $(-1)^{e}$, where $e$ is the number of structural edges.
 Graphically, this may be depicted as

 If the special vertex is decorated by $\delta_{0,A}$ or $\psi_i$, then $\delta_{res}$ vanishes.
 Note that $\delta_{res}$ is homogeneous of degree 1.

 The part $\delta_{split}$ splits undecorated vertices as usual.
-When the special vertex is split this is done as follows: \begin{itemize} \item If decorated by $\psi_i$ the special vertex is again split as in \eqref{eq:splitpsi}. \item If decorated by $\delta_{0,S}$ the special vertex is split as in \eqref{equ:delta split delta}. \item If decorated by $E_{ij}$ some subset $S$ of half-edges is split off that does not contain both $i$ and $j$ (but might contain neither of them), as shown:
+When the special vertex is split this is done as follows: \begin{itemize} \item If decorated by $\psi_i$ the special vertex is again split as in \eqref{eq:splitpsi} on p.~\pageref{eq:splitpsi}. \item If decorated by $\delta_{0,S}$ the special vertex is split as in \eqref{equ:delta split delta} on p.~\pageref{equ:delta split delta}. \item If decorated by $E_{ij}$ some subset $S$ of half-edges is split off that does not contain both $i$ and $j$ (but might contain neither of them), as shown:

 \end{itemize}

 \begin{prop} The differential on $\tGK_{g,n}^2$ is well-defined and squares to zero. \end{prop} \begin{proof} First, we need to show that this differential is well-defined, i.e., that it respects the loop relations \eqref{equ:loop relations}.
 That it respects the first and third relations is relatively straightforward.
 To see that it respects the second loop relation, note that the differential applied to the left-hand side is